midnightntwrk/midnight-architecture/adrs/0023-genesis-contents-and-verification.md

 7. Verify that the upgradeable Cardano contracts (ICS, Federated authorities for governance and permissioned validators) are all configured with the right authorization script, it must be the same value for all the contracts.
+8.  (mainnet-only) Verify that the reference Cardano block includes a transaction approved by governance authorities

 ## Alternative options considered